Agile development has become a popular method of project delivery, with much being written about it today.

 Agile is an approach that has value and quality at its core.
 It can be a valuable way to approach delivering solutions to your customer.

-3 Ways an Agile approach delivers value
+3 Ways an Agile development approach delivers value

 There are various reasons why Agile is an attractive way to implement solutions today.
 Here are three top ways Agile can be a valuable approach for your development team:

 1. You will be able to deliver value earlier.
 When you use an agile approach, instead of developing the entire solution and then delivering to your customer, you identify how you can fastest get value to your customer.
 By focusing on getting value to the user quickly, you are able to put something in their hands from which they can begin benefitting.
 You do not have to wait until the very end of the project, when everything is fully complete, to deliver to the customer.
 Instead, you focus on delivering something they can use, and build further from there.
 You deliver incremental value and the customer begins getting the benefit earlier.